GeorgeThiselton/ShiftMusic/README.md

 <h1>Project: Shift</h1>
 <h2>Open source, non-profit music streaming service.</h2>

-<h4>ShiftMusic is built upon a fork from the amazing work of phanan and everyone who contributed to the koel platform, we are eternally grateful for your hard work and dedication.</h4>

 <p>ShiftMusic is digital music streaming at its fairest,
 Based around the hybrid royalty concept of the marriage between 'user-centric licensing' and 'pro-rata'.</p>